A Pest in the House: Plot

-The cartoon starts with a brief narration describing a labor shortage that "became so bad" that employers are willing to hire "anybody – or anything".
+A brief narration describes a labor shortage that "became so bad" that employers are willing to hire "anybody – or anything".
 At the "Gland Hotel", Daffy is a hotel bellboy and Elmer Fudd is the manager.
 Elmer tells Daffy to take a customer to room 666.
-The customer (voiced by Arthur Q. Bryan, in his natural voice) asks for peace and quiet, and suddenly threatens to punch Elmer right in the nose if he is disturbed at any time.
+The customer (voiced by Arthur Q. Bryan, in his natural voice) asks for peace and quiet, and suddenly threatens to punch Elmer right in the nose if he is disturbed at any time, causing Daffy, in a Jerry Colonna-like sarcastic aside to the audience, to remark: "Likable chap, isn't he?"

-Daffy, in a Jerry Colonna-like sarcastic aside to the audience, remarks: "Likable chap, isn't he?", intending to take advantage of this condition to cause pain to his employer.
-Daffy does many stunts that keep the man awake, complete with escorting him to room 666.
-Every time he is awakened again, the increasingly irritated man trudges to the lobby, to the tune of "Pop Goes the Weasel", and at the second where the song says "pop", he punches Elmer in the face (Elmer at one point gets hit through the phone and later dons a knight's helmet in a futile attempt to prevent getting hit).
+After escorting the man to room 666 and briefly tricking him into getting locked out, Daffy causes no end of noise trying to do his job, awakening the customer in the process.
+Every time this happens, the increasingly irritated man trudges to the lobby, to the tune of "Pop Goes the Weasel", and at the second where the song says "pop", he punches Elmer in the face (Elmer at one point gets hit through the phone and later dons a knight's helmet in a futile attempt to prevent getting hit).

-After several shenanigans (including barging in to tell him the legendary "traveling salesman story", only to forget the punch line), Daffy finally concludes it is too cold in the man's room and decides to fix the radiator.
+Near the end, Daffy finally concludes it is too cold in the man's room and decides to fix the radiator.
 Elmer, knowing he will get beat up again, chases after Daffy.
 Daffy makes the heat vibrate to the room.
 Elmer hears whistling and covers it with several pillows.
-Daffy, thinking that Elmer is blowing whistles, proceeds to rant loudly to him: "So, a fine kettle of fish!
-Here I work myself down to the skin and bones trying to keep this guy asleep, and what do you do?
-Blow whistles!
-Just when I got things so quiet, you can hear a pin drop, you bust in here and bust out with a whistle, and you snafu the whole works!
-How in the name of all that's reasonable do you expect a guy to get his slumber when a goof like you goes around making noises like a one-man Fourth of July celebration?!
-He needs peace, and quiet!
-It's positively outrageous!"
-His screaming obviously wakes the now infuriated man, so Elmer hurries downstairs and he and Daffy switch places through a promotion in an effort to fool the man: "Fow vewy mewitowious sewvice, you are hewewith pwomoted to the position of managew.
+Daffy, thinking that Elmer is blowing whistles, proceeds to yell at him so loudly to him that he once again wakes the now infuriated man, so Elmer hurries downstairs and he and Daffy switch places through a fake promotion in an effort to fool the man: "Fow vewy mewitowious sewvice, you are hewewith pwomoted to the position of managew.
 Take ovew."
 However, Elmer gets punched one last time, and Daffy concludes the cartoon with another Jerry Colonna-like aside: "Noisy little character, isn't he?"